 On January 4, 2018, the Federal Communications Commission ("FCC") released an order reclassifying broadband internet access as an information service, subject to certain provisions of Title I of the Communications Act.
 The order requires broadband providers to publicly disclose accurate information regarding network management practices, performance characteristics, and commercial terms of their broadband internet access services sufficient to enable consumers to make informed choices regarding the purchase and use of such services, and entrepreneurs and other small businesses to develop, market, and maintain internet offerings.
 The new rules went into effect on June 11, 2018.
-Numerous parties have filed judicial challenges to the order, and on October 1, 2019, the United States Court of Appeals for the District of Columbia Circuit released a decision that rejected nearly all of the challenges to the new rules, but reversed the FCC's decision to prohibit all state and local regulation targeted at broadband internet service, requiring case-by-case determinations as to whether state and local regulation conflicts with the FCC's rules.
+Numerous parties filed judicial challenges to the order, and on October 1, 2019, the United States Court of Appeals for the District of Columbia Circuit released a decision that rejected nearly all of the challenges to the new rules, but reversed the FCC's decision to prohibit all state and local regulation targeted at broadband internet service, requiring case-by-case determinations as to whether state and local regulation conflicts with the FCC's rules.
 The court also required the FCC to reexamine three issues from the order but allowed the order to remain in effect, while the FCC conducts that review.
 On February 6, 2020, the court denied requests for rehearing of the original decision, and the deadline for petitions requesting the Supreme Court to review the decision has passed without the filing of any such petitions.
 On February 19, 2020, the FCC released a public notice asking for comment on the three issues the court required it to reexamine.
-The FCC has not released a decision on those issues and there is no deadline for FCC action in that proceeding.
+On October 26, 2020, the FCC adopted an order concluding that the three issues remanded by the court did not provide a basis to alter its conclusions in the 2018 order.
+This order could be subject to petitions for reconsideration or court appeals.
 In addition, a number of states are adopting or considering legislation or executive actions that would regulate the conduct of broadband providers.
 As a result, we cannot predict whether the FCC order or state initiatives will be modified, overturned, or vacated by legal action of the court, federal legislation, or the FCC.
-Under the new rules, broadband internet access providers may be able to charge webbased services such as ours for priority access or favor services offered by our competitors or by the internet access providers themselves, which could result in increased costs and a loss of existing customers and hosts, impair our ability to attract new customers and hosts, and harm our business.
+Under the new rules, broadband internet access providers may be able to charge web-based services such as ours for priority access or favor services offered by our competitors or by the internet access providers themselves, which could result in increased costs and a loss of existing customers and hosts, impair our ability to attract new customers and hosts, and harm our business.